skgithub14/sdtmval/README.md

 | Study 1 | Subject 2 | Visit 4 | T3       | FAIL    | Test 3 | 2023-08-05 | 2023-08-03 | 2023-08-03 | 2023-08-04 | NA     | FOLLOW-UP |    3 |

 Next, we will assign the sequence number using `assign_SEQ()`.
-This function also sorts the data set for you by whatever you make the `key_vars` argument.
+This function also sorts the data set by whatever you make the `key_vars` argument.

 ``` r
 sdtm_xx5 <- assign_SEQ(sdtm_xx4,